 The next step is – synthesize.
-I recommend to choose one nice synthesizer and upload all presets there.
-For example Omnisphere or Spire.
+I recommend choosing one nice synthesizer and upload all presets there.
+For example, Omnisphere or Spire.

 Each of them will cover most of your needs.
 Here you can also make high-quality bass, good pads, and leads.

 While choosing the sounds, just keep at hand references and compare the sound quality with it.

 When choosing, be sure that the sound itself must be very high quality.
 I don’t recommend making a large layering if you are not a professional.
 If you want to change it a bit, then you’d better use the synthesizer itself instead of the equalizer on the channel.
 Equalization causes certain phase distortions to be handled.